-Massive fire fully engulfs Enfield mill, Amtrak service cut in the area
+Massive fire fully engulfs Enfield mill, will be demolished

-ENFIELD, Conn. — Crews are on the scene of a large fire at a mill building in Enfield on Wednesday morning.
+ENFIELD, Conn. — Crews are on the scene of a large fire at a mill building in the Thompsonville-section of Enfield on Wednesday morning.

-Video taken by Deputy Chief Mark Zarcaro, of the Hazardville Fire Department, shows flames shooting out of the windows of the building.
+Video taken by Deputy Chief Mark Zarcaro, of the Hazardville Fire Department, shows flames shooting out of the windows of the building on North River Street.

 According to Zarcaro, they received an alert about the fire around 6:40 a.m.

 When the fire chief from the Thompsonville fire district arrived along with other crews, they found the building fully involved.
+Thompsonville Fire Chief Dave Deskis said every floor had fire coming out of it.

+Deskis said there were reports of people around the building this morning but the fire marshal is investigating and cannot confirm the cause of the fire at this time.

 Amtrak service is cut in the area due to the proximity to the tracks, and power has been cut to parts of the nearby neighborhood.